briannataborda/briannataborda/README.md

 - I'm Brianna Taborda, and I'm interested in AI/ML, Data Analytics, and Software Engineering!
 - I'm proficient in C++, have intermediate knowledge of Python, and have a foundational understanding of Java from high school.
 - This summer, I learned JavaScript and Power BI to model relationships and build data visualizations at my most recent internship.
 It was really fun and my first time taking end-to-end ownership of a project while still meeting my client's needs.
-- This past academic year, I worked on a team at my school to develop a website for a nonprofit where I learned to work with React and TypeScript, as well as a bit of HTML and CSS.
+- This past academic year, I worked on a team at my school to develop a website for a nonprofit where I learned to work with React, TypeScript, Drizzle, as well as a bit of HTML and CSS.
 [Click to see the final product!](https://jumbocode.org/projects/bostons-higher-ground)
 - Fun facts about me:
 1. I hate cheese, but I love pizza
 2. I love traveling.
 When I studied abroad, I made 45 posts documenting my days and travels, and really loved sharing them with my 20 consistent likers!
 My favorite countries so far have been Morocco and, specifically, Madrid.